solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 ---
 title: Intro to Anchor development
 objectives:
-  - Use the Anchor framework to build a basic program
+  - Use the Anchor framework to build a basic Solana program
   - Describe the basic structure of an Anchor program
   - Explain how to implement basic account validation and security checks with Anchor